Azure-Samples/ms-identity-java-spring-tutorial/1-Authentication/sign-in/README.md

 This sample demonstrates how to use **Azure AD Spring Boot Starter client library for Java** to sign in users into your Azure AD tenant.
 It also makes use of **Spring Oauth2 Client** and **Spring Web**.
 It uses claims from **ID Token** obtained from Azure Active Directory to display details of the signed-in user.

-### Project Initialization
+### Project Initializations

-If you'd like to create a project like this from scratch, you may use [Spring Initializer](start.spring.io):
+If you'd like to create a project like this from scratch, you may use [Spring Initializer](https://start.spring.io):

 - For **Project**, select `Maven Project`
 - For **Language**, select `Java`